momentum-design/momentum-constructor/tools/name/README.md

 ### save

-Rename all the files under input directory and save them into output directory.
+Rename all the files and save them into output directory.
 This method will change the token name.

 + usage